UWA Summer Down Under

 This program introduces students to Australian culture while focusing on critical thinking and clear expression.
-Students will evaluate arguments, identify assumptions, judge patterns of inference and apply various methods of reasoning in the context of Australian culture.
-In addition, they will be challenged to consider how Australia and Australians are viewed by the world and to compare this with their own country and culture.
-Students will also conduct a mini research project, providing an opportunity to undertake a comparative study on a topic of interest.
+You will evaluate arguments, identify assumptions, judge patterns of inference and apply various methods of reasoning in the context of Australian culture.
+In addition, you will be challenged to consider how Australia and Australians are viewed by the world and to compare this with your own country and culture.
+You will also conduct a mini research project, providing an opportunity to undertake a comparative study on a topic of interest.

-For further information about the Summer Down Under: UWA Experience programs, including how to apply, please contact the UWA Study Tours team at [email protected].
+For more information about the Summer Down Under: UWA Experience programs, including how to apply, contact the UWA Study Tours team at [email protected].

 Health and Medical Sciences

-The Health and Medicine program runs over four or five weeks and was created with the objective to offer international medical students an opportunity to experience postgraduate study and research at The University of Western Australia.
+The Health and Medicine program runs over 4 or 5 weeks and was created to offer international medical students an opportunity to experience postgraduate study and research at UWA.

-In this program, students undertake a week of specialised lectures and workshops on postgraduate research methodology, research ethics and scientific writing skills, before commencing their specific placements.
-Further information about this program is available through the flyer below.
+In this program, you will undertake a week of specialised lectures and workshops on postgraduate research methodology, research ethics and scientific writing skills, before commencing your specific placements.
+For more information, download the below flyer.